py5coding/py5book/content/processing_mode.md

 Observe the two calls to `callPython()`.
 This Java code must be compiled into a Jar file.
 If the Jar file is in a `jars` subdirectory, it will be added to py5's classpath automatically.

-The class `Example1Sketch` inherits from `py5.core.SketchBase`, which in turn inherits from Processing's `processing.core.PApplet` base class.
+This `Example1Sketch` class inherits from `py5.core.SketchBase`, which in turn inherits from Processing's `processing.core.PApplet` base class.

 ### Example Python Code